Amid scandal, Quenneville resigns as Florida Panthers coach - WHIZ News

 At 7-0-0, the Panthers are off to their best start in the franchise’s 28-year history, looking very much like the Stanley Cup contender that Quenneville was hired in 2019 to build.

 If they get there, it’ll be without him now.
-Players on Wednesday insisted their focus was solely on the ice; some of the team’s leaders like captain Aleksander Barkov and defenseman Aaron Ekblad even said they did not know much about the investigation or the massive fallout from Tuesday’s report.
+Players on Wednesday insisted their focus was solely on the ice; some of the team’s leaders like captain Aleksander Barkov and defenseman Aaron Ekblad even said they did not know much about the investigation or the massive fallout.

 “It should go without saying that the conduct described in that report is troubling and inexcusable,” Caldwell said.
 “It stands in direct contrast to our values as an organization and what the Florida Panthers stand for.
 No one should ever have to endure what Kyle Beach experienced during, and long after, his time in Chicago.

-“Quite simply, he was failed.
-We praise his bravery and courage in coming forward.”

-Quenneville is the second-winningest coach in NHL history, his 969 victories after Wednesday trailing only the 1,244 amassed by Scotty Bowman — the father of now-former Blackhawks general manager Stan Bowman, who resigned Tuesday when the investigation’s findings were released.
-Stan Bowman, like Quenneville, was among the central figures identified as having not acted properly and swiftly to Beach’s allegations.
+Quenneville is the second-winningest coach in NHL history, his 969 victories trailing only the 1,244 amassed by Scotty Bowman — the father of now-former Blackhawks general manager Stan Bowman, who resigned Tuesday when the investigation’s findings were released.

-The investigation determined that Quenneville was part of a meeting about Beach’s claims on May 23, 2010, the same day Chicago won the Western Conference title and moved into the Stanley Cup final.
+The investigation determined that Quenneville was among those attending a May 23, 2010 meeting regarding Beach’s claims.
+That was the day Chicago won the Western Conference title and moved into the Stanley Cup Final.
 Chicago won the Cup that season, the first of three titles the Blackhawks won under Quenneville.

 “Stan Bowman has quoted Joel Quenneville saying — and this is not a quote, this is my words — saying that the playoffs, the Stanley Cup playoffs and trying to win a Stanley Cup was more important than sexual assault,” Beach told TSN.
 “And I can’t believe that.
 As a human being, I cannot believe that, and I cannot accept that.”